leptonai/leptonai/README.md

 ## License

-Lepton AI sdk is released under the Apache 2.0 license.
+The Lepton AI python library is released under the Apache 2.0 license.

 Developer Note: early development of LeptonAI was in a separate mono-repo, which is why you may see commits from the `leptonai/lepton` repo.
 We intend to use this open source repo as the source of truth going forward.